tcr/oasis/README.md

 ## TODO

+* Separate new allocs from GC-able allocs
-* Fix binary-trees to work with GC system
+* Make external thread able to iterate entire GC tree
+* make it possible for GC to happen at any time—i.e. objects should not have to be explicitly added to a scope if they could have been GC'd in between creation and addition to scope

+More:

 * Make defn freeze its statements so it doesn't need to GC them?
-* Move to generic alloc system to switch between RefCell and GC
 * then simplify alloc! call
-* make it possible for GC to happen at any time—i.e. objects should not have to be explicitly added to a scope if they could have been GC'd in between creation and addition to scope
-* finally set up to persue an epoch based multi-thread setup!!
 * LPRI: Pursure immutability (vecs vs lists)
+* Move to generic alloc system to switch between RefCell and GC?
+* Determine if scope benefits from append-only lists
+* Determine if HAMT is too much for a read-only list (no atomics?)
+* Determine if vectors can be simplified by ctries

 ## License